 Picking Your Invisalign Specialist

-I think it’s always a good idea to get a few opinions before starting a treatment like this.
-You can get different price points and perspectives on your treatment options, plus get a feel for the Doctor who will be treating you.
+First you should create a list of providers who offer invisalign in your area.
+I think it’s always a good idea to get a few opinions before starting a treatment plan like this.
+You can get different price points and perspectives on your treatment options, plus get a feel for the doctor who will be treating you.

 Here are a few questions I would recommend asking in your Invisalign consultation: